 One of the most common parties to suffer from a company default, or even insolvency, is Her Majesty’s Revenue & Customs (“HMRC”) who are often the last to be paid where a company is suffering cash flow problems.

-Most commonly, director disqualification proceedings are brought where a company is placed into insolvency proceedings.
-See a more comprehensive explanation of the most common grounds of misconduct which could merit disqualification as a director.
+Most commonly, legal proceedings are brought where a company is placed into insolvency proceedings.
+See a more comprehensive explanation of the most common grounds of misconduct which could merit the banning as a director.

 Other circumstances of director disqualification